William Contreras Player Props: Brewers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.

-- The White Sox have the 24th-ranked team ERA across all league pitching staffs (4.59).
+- The White Sox have a 4.60 team ERA that ranks 24th among all league pitching staffs.

-- White Sox pitchers combine to allow 160 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- The White Sox surrender the fourth-most home runs in baseball (161 total, 1.4 per game).

-- The right-hander last pitched on Saturday against the Cleveland Guardians, when he threw 5 1/3 innings, allowing two earned runs while giving up three hits.
+- In his last time out on Sunday against the Cleveland Guardians, the right-hander tossed six innings, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.